Last updated on January 10, 2023 by Wandering our World

 That said, Indonesia is also home to the world-famous island of Bali, which has many tourist excursions and upmarket hotels.
 And a trip to Bali can easily be a two-week holiday in itself.

 However out-with Bali, because Indonesia receives less than 20 million tourists a year, and Thailand receives close to 40 million, you will find that most of Indonesia is far less commercialized than Thailand.

 In essence, Indonesia is a country with raw natural beauty, but it needs an adventurous traveler to discover it.
 The reward though, is finding stunning places and having them all to yourself.

 Expect a friendly welcome in Indonesia too, where locals are more than happy to see tourists!
 That’s not always the case in Thailand, where tourists are sometimes seen negatively.

 One of the reasons for that is the many party tourists who come to Thailand to drink, enjoy Full Moon parties, and visit the red light districts in major cities.

-And in terms of expenses, Indonesia tends to be a cheaper country than Thailand in regards to food, alcohol, and accommodation too.
+And in terms of expenses, Indonesia tends to be a cheaper country than Thailand in regards to food, drinks, and accommodation too.

 Below we look at some of the sights to see in each country and then compare the culture.
 By doing so, you will see in more depth what sets these countries apart from each other, and what excursions are available if you visit!